-- People and relatives told us the home was well led.
-People commented, "Yes, we think the manager here is good" and "We know manager quite well now". - Staff were complimentary of the support they received from the registered manager and the head of care.
-Staff said, "Manager is nice, she listens and she is supportive" and "I find the manager very supportive and helpful". - Relatives and staff told us the registered manager now had a visible daily presence on the floors and led very much by example.
-The registered manager facilitated daily floor walks and interacted with people positively. - It was clear the staff morale had improved and this had a positive impact on the care people received. - The provider successfully maintained an open and transparent culture which contributed to staff work satisfaction and in turn the staff delivering good care for people.
+- People and relatives were appreciative of the positive changes and told us the home was well led.
+People commented, "Lots of changes now.
+The manager comes around" and "There were times when there were not many staff, we talked to the manager and ironed a few things out.
+They are being addressed and we are seeing changes for the better". - Staff were complimentary of the support they received from the registered manager.
+Staff said, "Manager is very good.
+It's not chaotic anymore" and "There is a huge difference, the atmosphere is more homely.
+It's all credit to [manager]". - It was clear the staff culture had improved, and this had a positive impact on the care people received.
+One member of staff said, "Manager has been able to change the culture.
+It's changing our thinking". - The provider successfully maintained an open and transparent culture which contributed to staff work satisfaction and in turn the staff delivering good care for people.